slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_26-configuration_file_scalability_who_knew_revised.rst

 Here's the problem: it was too big.
 Python died.
-(Well... not :emphasis:`dead`, but it threw an exception that said that the Python parser had run out of memory.)
+(Well... not *dead*, but it threw an exception that said that the Python parser had run out of memory.)